AdolfoFC9/BirthdayMasterWebServer/README.md

 ### People Endpoints
 1. **GET /people**:
-   - Retrieves all persons from the database.
+   - Retrieves all people from the database.
    - **Response:**
      ```json
      [